Gouda vs. Mozzarella

 Cholesterol30 mg19.9 mg

-Data sampled from USDA: gouda and mozzarella
+Data by USDA: gouda and mozzarella

 Close